dpi/drupal-auditfiles/README.txt

 nodes do not display as expected, for example, images may not display or downloads may not be available.

-From this report you can view the related node to try and discover what is wrong and fix it by editing the node.
+From this report you can view or edit the related node to try and discover what is wrong and fix it by editing the node.

 Audit files not in the database